python/cpython/Doc/library/functions.rst

    The function is invoked by the :keyword:`import` statement.
 It mainly exists so that you can replace it with another function that has a compatible interface, in order to change the semantics of the :keyword:`import` statement.
-For examples of why and how you would do this, see the standard library module :mod:`ihooks`.
 See also the built-in module :mod:`imp`, which defines some useful operations out of which you can build your own :func:`__import__` function.